dfamonteiro/blog/blog/content/posts/perfect-handover.md

 await Task.WhenAny(notificationTask, sleepTask);
 ```

-What happens if they both complete _at the same time_?
+What happens if they both complete **_at the same time_**?
 Or one immediately after the other?
-We handle this race condition by acquiring the `QueueLock`: doing this will prevent the state of `notificationTask` from changing (because you need to hold the `QueueLock` to trigger a change in `notificationTask`).
+We handle this race condition by acquiring the `QueueLock`: doing this prevents the state of `notificationTask` from changing (because you need to hold the `QueueLock` to trigger a change in `notificationTask`).

 Now that we know that `notificationTask` will not change, we can check its state without fear of it changing under our feet.